Sustainable gift giving isn’t just about what you give, but also how you give.

 They do not use organic cotton, but their bedding is Oeko-Tex certified.
 They also have very little info about their cotton sourcing, so personally I would only recommend their linen options or if you’re looking for the benefits of a blended fabric.

-Eco-Friendly Gifts Under $100
+Sustainable Gifts Under $50

-Libro.fm Audiobook Credits
+Audiobook Credits (from Indie Bookstores!)

 Libro.fm audiobook credits are our favorite gift to both give and receive — it’s sustainable, supports small businesses, and customizable to everyone’s interests.
 This digital gift is especially excellent for book lovers, new parents, kids/teens, minimalists, family or friends living in other places, and hard-to-shop-for people.